 Or download and print a standing order form, fill it in, and we'll set it up for you.
 If you don't have a printer, you can pick up a form at the centre.

-If you are a UK taxpayer, the value of your gift can be increased by 25% under the Gift Aid scheme at no extra cost to you.
-This makes a significant difference, so if you are a tax payer, please complete a Gift Aid declaration so we can claim Gift Aid on your donations.
+If you are a UK taxpayer, the value of your donation can be increased by 25% under the Gift Aid scheme at no extra cost to you.
+This makes a significant difference, so if this applies to you, please help us by completing a Gift Aid declaration.Learn More